 - Vanilla Extract: Adds vanilla flavor to the cake and frosting.

-- Cream Cheese: Forms the base of the frosting.
+- Cream Cheese: Adds tanginess and creaminess to the frosting.

 - Raspberry Jam: This gives our cream cheese frosting a bit of a twist.
 It’s sweet, fruity, and tart!
 (Feel free to skip this if you prefer a more traditional frosting.)